octadocs/octadocs/docs/rdfs/resource.md

 ---
 $id: rdfs:Resource
 $type: rdfs/entities.md
-comment: Every object you can talk about using RDF.
+comment: Any object you can talk about using RDF.
 ---

-{% include "header.md" with context %}
+{% include "templates/term.md" with context %}